tikhonp/yandex-speechkit-lib-python/README.md

 # Getting Started

-Assuming that you have Python and `virtualenv` installed, set up your environment and install the required dependencies like this or you can install the library using `pip`:
+Assuming that you have Python and `virtualenv` installed, set up your environment and install the required dependencies like this, or you can install the library using `pip`:

 ```bash
 $ git clone https://github.com/TikhonP/yandex-speechkit-lib-python.git